Slow Cooker Jerk Chicken is sweet, spicy, and seriously delicious plus it's healthy and all the hard work is done by your crockpot.

 - Slow Cooker: There are so many different slow cookers on the market but I personally use this one that allows me to brown, sear, or saute in the same pan.
 Plus I find the cooking temperature to be really even and consistent.

 - Jerk seasoning: There are lots of different ones on the market but I usually reach for this dry rub or this sauce, which can also be used in the recipe.
-Most supermarkets carry at least one brand of jerk seasoning with the spices.
+Most supermarkets carry at least one brand of jerk seasoning.

 Slow Cooker Jerk Chicken